Pruning All-Rounder: Rethinking and Improving Inference Efficiency for Large Vision Language Models: Preliminary

 Here, we omit the systematic prompt tokens for simplicity.
 In general, the above generation process can also be formalized as $y = f(x,\theta)$, where $y$, $x$, and $\theta$ are outputs, inputs and parameters of LVLMs, respectively.
 The $f$ denotes the mapping from inputs to outputs.
 It can be seen that the high computational costs of LVLMs mainly arise from calculations with $\theta$ and $x$.
 Therefore, two research paradigms are presented for model acceleration: parameter-dependent and token-dependent strategies.

-However, several issues remain to be answered before accelerating the LVLMs: 1) Existing parameter-dependent acceleration methods need additional fine-tuning to bridge the performance gap~\cite{vlm_lottery_tickets, multiflow}, which limits their feasibility of compressing already deployed models.
+However, several issues remain to be answered before accelerating the LVLMs: 1) Existing parameter-dependent acceleration methods need to fine-tune pruned LVLMs to bridge the performance gap~\cite{vlm_lottery_tickets, multiflow}, which limits their feasibility of compressing already deployed models.
 2) Previous works have proved that not all visual tokens are related to inference~\cite{fastv}, but how to select the most relevant tokens is still an open question.
 3) The $\theta$ and $x$ jointly lead to vast computational costs, while their relationship has yet to be thoroughly evaluated.

 Next, we aim to answer the above questions with the popular VL model LLaVA-1.5-7B~\cite{llava}.
 Meanwhile, to ensure that the conclusions are generalizable, related experiments are established by combining five benchmarks: ScienceQA~\cite{scienceqa}, AOKVQA~\cite{aokvqa}, POPE~\cite{pope}, SEED-Bench-Image~\cite{seed_bench} and MM-Bench~\cite{mmbench}.